DarkInventor/brand-studio-ai/README.md

    - The caption and image URL are saved as a new post.
 4. **User can preview, edit, or schedule posts** from the dashboard.
 5. **User can analyze content strategy** with the AI Analytics Dashboard:
-   - The app sends post data to OpenAI for analysis.
+   - Select a time range (7 days, 30 days, 90 days, or all time)
+   - Click "Analyze Content" to generate AI feedback
-   - AI provides brand consistency scores, caption quality evaluation, and strategic recommendations.
+   - Review scores, recommendations, and strategic insights
+   - Refresh analysis as needed (counts as a new analysis)
 6. **All data is stored in Supabase** (brand kits, posts, user profiles).

 ---